tcrayford/laundromat/README.md

   sense, and are different between the model and the SUT transition functions is difficult

+## Where to put feedback

+For now, please drop stuff in github issues, or email me: tom@tcrayford.com

 ## Remaining implementation work

 - Concurrent checker needs a *tonne* of work